ntlg72/etl-ws-1/README.md

     pip list
     ```

-## Installing WSL 2 and Docker for MySQL Deployment
+## Installing WSL 2 and Docker for PostgreSQL Deployment

 WSL 2 (Windows Subsystem for Linux 2) provides a lightweight, virtualized Linux environment that integrates seamlessly with Windows, enabling developers to run Linux-based tools and applications with improved performance and compatibility.
 Using a Dockerized MySQL image within WSL 2 allows for consistent, isolated, and portable development environments.